Enuresis: Definition

 Medications

-Delivered on medical prescription, a drug based on desmopressin helps block the secretion of urine during the night.
-Still according to the same study, its success rate is also 70% but the cases of relapses are much more numerous than with the alarm.
-For an optimal treatment it is recommended to combine these two treatments.
+A prescription drug based on desmopressin can block the secretion of urine during the night.
+According to the same study, its success rate is also 70% but the cases of relapse are much more numerous than with the alarm.
+For optimal treatment, it is recommended to combine these two treatments.

 Motor rehabilitation

-When enuresis is due to physical disorders, motor rehabilitation can restore the proper functioning of the bladder system.
-While waiting for the end of the rehabilitation, night protections can be used.
+When enuresis is due to a physical problem, motor re-education is used to restore the bladder system to normal function.
+While waiting for the re-education to be completed, night-time protection can be used.

 Incontinence is not inevitable.
-Symptom of physical or psychological disorders, it can be treated in different ways.
-To solve the problems of involuntary urination, the first step is to talk about it with your doctor.
+It is a symptom of physical or psychological problems, and can be treated in a variety of ways.
+The first step is to discuss the problem with your doctor.

 - Choosing a selection results in a full page refresh.